 - The heel cap and the midsole also bear the Reebok branding.

-- The collar is well-padded, which provides a comfortable fit to the ankle.
+- Its collar is well-padded, which provides a comfortable fit.

 - The rubber outsole is stitched and abrasion-resistant with a pivot point.